skip to main content

 • Reconnecting Communities - provides funding to reconnect communities by removing, retrofitting, or mitigating transportation facilities like highways or rail lines that create barriers to community connectivity, including to mobility, access, or economic development.
 The program provides technical assistance and grant funding for planning and capital construction to address infrastructure barriers, reconnect communities, and improve peoples’ lives.

-• Neighborhood Access and Equity Grant (NAE) Program - provides funds for projects that improve walkability, safety, and affordable transportation access through context-sensitive strategies and address existing transportation facilities that create barriers to community connectivity or negative impacts on the human or natural environment, especially in disadvantaged or underserved communities.
+• Neighborhood Access and Equity Grant (NAE) Program - provides funds for projects that improve walkability, safety, and affordable transportation access through context-sensitive strategies and addresses existing transportation facilities that create barriers to community connectivity or negative impacts on the human or natural environment, especially in disadvantaged or underserved communities.

 • Flexible Funding for Transit Access - transferring, or flexing, funds from Federal Highway Administration programs to the Federal Transit Administration program facilitates federal investments at the local level for measures that improve access, particularly for underserved groups.